Call 1300 658 508

 What is the Defence Industry Grants Program?

-The Defence Industry Grants Program will run over three years from 2020-21 to 2022-23.
+The Skilling Australia’s Defence Industry Grants Program (the program, SADI) will run over six years from 2020-21 to 2025-26.
 The program is a key initiative of the Defence Industry Skilling and STEM Strategy launched in February 2019.

 The Defence Industry Grants Program aims to: